-Students interested in blending traditional design with computer skills will learn methods to personalize their own designs as well as to prepare for a career in art.
+Students interested in blending traditional art & design with computer skills will learn methods to personalize their own designs as well as to prepare for a career in art.
 Software programs taught will be the same as those utilized in art colleges and by professional artists.
 Computer generated drawing techniques as well as photographic image manipulation will be presented.

-COMPUTER GRAPHICS II 5 periods Year 5 credits GRADES 11-12
+COMPUTER ART and GRAPHICS II 5 periods Year 5 credits GRADES 11-12

-Prerequisite: Computer Graphics I
+Prerequisite: Computer Art and Graphics I

-This course will advance the skills learned in Computer Graphics I, manipulating scanned and drawn images.
+This course will advance the art skills learned in Computer Art and Graphics I, manipulating scanned and drawn images.
 Each student will have the opportunity to accomplish project objectives using a personal, individual approach.
 3-D graphics will also be included.
+This course will help prepare for a career in art and design.

-DIGITAL PHOTOGRAPHY 5 periods Year 5 credits GRADES 10-11
+DIGITAL PHOTOGRAPHY 5 periods Year 5 credits GRADES 10-12